Dining Services

 I. Modified diets and food allergies

-A student with food allergies or other medical condition which requires dietary restrictions should follow the instructions at https://hospitality.yale.edu/eat-well/dietary-accommodations.
+A student with food allergies or other medical condition that requires dietary restrictions should follow the instructions at https://hospitality.yale.edu/eat-well/dietary-accommodations.
 Students with allergies or who need a modified diet are strongly encouraged to speak to the manager of their residential college dining hall.
 Arrangements will be made to accommodate reasonable dietary restrictions at no extra charge.
 Students may be asked to provide supporting medical documentation from the student’s physician and/or Yale Health; this documentation is evaluated by and registered with Student Accessibility Services.
 Additional information about dining accommodations can be found at https://hospitality.yale.edu/eat-well/dietary-accommodations.

 J. China, flatware, and glassware